rakannimer/react-firebase-database/README.md

-# Read and Write from the Firebase Realtime Database
+# Render Data from your Firebase Realtime Database

 Easily Render Firebase Realtime Database in your react(-native) app.